Godoy0722/ops_csv_importexport/README.md

      - Verify galley files match the specified labels

 9. **Author and Metadata Issues**
-   - Error: `There is no default author group in the journal`
+   - Error: `There is no default author group in the server`
    - Solution:
-     - Ensure the journal has at least one author group configured
+     - Ensure the server has at least one author group configured
      - Verify author information follows the required format
      - Check that required author fields (first name) are provided